-- 1 Organizing new clubs. - 2 Strengthen existing clubs. - 3 Promoting membership growth by working with district leaders and club presidents to establish realistic membership goals for each club in the district. - 4 Supporting the Rotary Foundation through program participation and financial contributions. - 5 Promoting cordial relations among clubs and between the clubs and RI. - 6 Planning for and presiding at the district conference, the annual business meeting and assisting the governor-elect in the planning and preparation for the presidents-elect training seminarand the district assembly. - 7 Providing for an official meeting, individually or in multi-club meetings conducted throughout the year to take place at a time that maximizes the governor's presence, for the purpose of:
+- 6.01.1 Organizing new clubs. - 6.01.2 Strengthening existing clubs. - 6.01.3 Promoting membership growth by working with district leaders and club presidents to establish realistic membership goals for each club in the district. - 6.01.4 Supporting The Rotary Foundation through program participation and financial contributions.

-- a.
-Focusing on important Rotary issues. - b.
-Providing special attention to weak and struggling clubs. - c.
-Motivating Rotarians to participate in service activities. - d.
-Personally, recognizing the outstanding contributions of Rotarians in the district. - 8 Issuing a monthly letter to each club president and secretary in the district. - 9 Reporting promptly to RI as may be required by the president or the RI Board. - 10 Supplying to the governor-elect, before the International Assembly, full information on the conditions of clubs in the district with recommended action for strengthening clubs. - 11 Ensuring that district nominations and elections are conducted in accordance with the RI Constitution, RI Bylaws, and established RI policies. - 12 Inquiring regularly about the activities of Rotarian organizations operating in the district (Rotary Friendship Exchanges, inter-country committees, Global Networking Groups, etc.). - 13 Transferring continuing district files to the governorelect. - 14 Performing such other duties as are inherent as the officer of RI in the district. - 15 Will have attended the international convention during their DGN and DGE years.
+- 6.01.5 Promoting cordial relations among clubs and between the clubs and RI. - 6.01.6 Planning for and presiding at the district conference and assisting the governor-elect in the planning and preparation for the presidents-elect training seminar and the district assembly. - 6.01.7 Providing for an official meeting, individually or in multi-club meetings conducted throughout the year to take place at a time that maximizes the governor's presence, for the purpose of: - a) Focusing attention on important Rotary issues. - b) Providing special attention to weak and struggling clubs. - c) Motivating Rotarians to participate in service activities. - d) Personally recognizing the outstanding contributions of Rotarians in the district. - 6.01.8 Issuing a monthly letter to each club president and secretary in the district. - 6.01.9 Reporting promptly to RI as may be required by the president or the RI Board. - 6.01.10 Supplying to the governor-elect, before the International Assembly, full information on the conditions of clubs in the district with recommended action for strengthening clubs. - 6.01.11 Assuring that district nominations and elections are conducted in accordance with the RI Constitution, RI Bylaws, and established RI policies. - 6.01.12 Inquiring regularly about the activities of Rotarian organizations operating in the district (Rotary Friendship Exchanges, Inter-country committees, Global Networking Groups, etc.). - 6.01.13 Transferring continuing district files to the governor-elect. - 6.01.14 Performing such other duties as are inherent as the officer of RI in the district.

+6.01.15 Will have attended two international conventions during their DGN, DGE or DGE years.